The Craft Sequence: Full Fathom Five

 The island of Kavekana lost its native gods in the God Wars.
 Now, Priestess Kai builds artificial gods for her clients.
 Kai risks her life to save a dying idol named 7 Alpha, but fails.
 As 7 Alpha dies, Kai hears her speak, which should be impossible as idols are not supposed to be intelligent.
 Kai’s boss Jace demotes her for her recklessness.
 Kai is assigned to sell an idol to Teo of the Two Serpents Group.

 Ms. Kavarian represents 7 Alpha’s clients and is hired to investigate her death.
 At a poetry competition, Kai hears a man named Edmund recite 7 Alpha’s dying words and decides to investigate.
 She asks her ex-boyfriend Claude, a police officer, to take Edmund into protective custody.

-On Kavakana, convicted criminals are placed into statues called Penitents and forced to serve as law enforcement.
+On Kavekana, convicted criminals are placed into statues called Penitents and forced to serve as law enforcement.
 A street urchin named Izza helps rescue a woman from Penitents.
 This woman is Catherine, a servant of Seril from Alt Coulomb.
 Izza tells stories about the Blue Lady, a dead goddess who used to protect street children.
 It is eventually revealed that the Blue Lady is 7 Alpha.
 Edmund is killed by a Penitent.
 Izza and Kai begin working together.
 Kai learns that Jace is killing any idols who exhibit consciousness.
 All of these idols are mouthpieces for a larger goddess, who is still alive and is being kept prisoner.
 Jace places Kai and Teo inside Penitents; Izza helps them escape.
 Teo reveals she and Catherine are working for Seril, hoping to retrieve a piece of Seril’s soul that Kavekana’s priests had stolen from Alt Coulomb.

 Claude arrests Jace.
 Cat and Teo retrieve the stolen piece of Seril’s soul before leaving the island.
 Izza becomes the priestess of Kavekana’s new goddess.
 Izza and Kai work to end the Penitent system and bring Kavekana into a new future together.